JoaoF17/Python_projects/README.md

 ## Flash Card Project
 Learning app, in this case to learn french, that keeps track of the words we know and don't know.

+## Birthday Wisher
+Automated email sender, in this script case, automate birthday wishes and send a message to the birthdya present.
+Script will randomly pick between given messages.